There are 127 playgrounds in parks in Moreland.

 Playgrounds can have slides and swings, nets and flying foxes, fun art pieces to climb, climbing frames, and fall mats.

-Every four months a certified independent authority audits every playground in Moreland to make sure they comply with Australian safety standards.
+Every six months a certified independent authority audits every playground in Moreland to make sure they comply with Australian safety standards.

 Council staff also inspect many playgrounds on a monthly basis.